OctopusDeploy/blog/blog/2022-12/an-octopus-christmas-carol/index.md

 - [Automatic cloud target discovery](https://octopus.com/docs/infrastructure/deployment-targets/cloud-target-discovery) - Connect your credentials, and Octopus can find your deployment targets on Azure, Amazon Web Services (AWS), and Google Cloud Services (GCS) via tags.
 - [Improvements to Octopus's deployment steps](https://octopus.com/blog/improving-delivery-deployment-steps) - We made a new framework for deployment steps, making them easier to understand, write, and manage.
 - New integrations, including:
-   - [GitHub Actions deployments](https://octopus.com/github) - Install the Octopus CLI, push packages, trigger runbooks, and more.
+   - [New GitHub Actions](https://octopus.com/github) - Install the Octopus CLI, push packages, trigger runbooks, and more.
    - [Buildkite](https://octopus.com/blog/introducing-buildkite-integration) - Use the Octopus CLI to create releases, push build information, and trigger runbooks through Buildkite.
-   - [Jira Service Management](https://octopus.com/blog/jira-service-management-eap) and [ServiceNow](https://octopus.com/blog/servicenow-integration-eap) (both early access preview) - Simplify and automate your ITSM approval and change management processes.
+   - [Jira Service Management](https://octopus.com/blog/jira-service-management-eap) and [ServiceNow](https://octopus.com/blog/servicenow-integration-eap) - Simplify and automate your ITSM approval and change management processes.
    - [Amazon ECS support](https://octopus.com/docs/deployments/aws) - Easily deploy ECS services through Octopus's UI.
 We also improved our AWS CloudFormation step template.

 ### Free tools to help you